FHU-CIS273/Polynomial/README.md

 # Polynomial
-A Polynomial class for polynomail math backed by a linked-list.
+A Polynomial class for polynomial math backed by a linked-list.

+The following operations are supported:
+* Add
+* Subtract
+* Multiply
+* Negate
+* Divide (bonus)